W 7 (Captopril 12.5 mg)

 Pill imprint W 7 has been identified as Captopril 12.5 mg.

-Captopril is used in the treatment of high blood pressure; hypertensive emergency; diabetic kidney disease; heart failure; cystinuria (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
+Captopril is used in the treatment of high blood pressure; diabetic kidney disease; hypertensive emergency; heart failure; migraine prevention (and more), and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
 Captopril 12.5 mg is not subject to the Controlled Substances Act.

 See also related documents.